Joint Accreditation Statement

 Planners and Managers

-The PIM planners and managers have nothing to disclose.
+The PACE planners and managers have nothing to disclose.
 The CME Science planners and managers have nothing to disclose.

 Disclosure of Unlabeled Use

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The planners of this activity do not recommend the use of any agent outside of the labeled indications.
 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of the planners.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient’s conditions and possible contraindications and/or dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.